scottslowe/learning-tools/consul-ansible/README.md

 ## Instructions

-These instructions assume you've already installed VMware Fusion, Vagrant, and the Vagrant VMware plugin.
+These instructions assume you've already installed VMware Fusion, Vagrant, the Vagrant VMware plugin, and Ansible.
 Please refer to the documentation for those products for more information on installation or configuration.

 1. Use `vagrant box add` to install an Ubuntu 14.04 x64 box for the vmware_fusion provider.
 I have a base box you can use for this purpose; to use my Ubuntu 14.04 x64 base box, add the box with `vagrant box add slowe/ubuntu-trusty-x64`.